 NOTE: See Section 6410.2(c) and 10220 regarding audited periods required for foreign issuers who have elected to provide U.S. GAAP financial statements in their initial registration statement.

 See Section 6300, 10220, and 10320 regarding audited periods required for IFRS issuers.
 (Last updated: 6/30/2013)

 General Rule - Interim financial statements are required in a registration statement if the effective date of the registration statement is more than nine months after the end of the last audited financial year.
 In this circumstance the registration statement should contain consolidated interim financial statements, which may be unaudited (in which case that fact should be stated), covering at least the first six months of the financial year.
 See exceptions to this general rule in Section 6220.

 Financial Statement Period Required Balance Sheet As of an interim date that complies with the requirements described in the paragraph preceding this table.
-Income Statement, Statement of Comprehensive Income, and Cash Flow Statement For the period from the latest fiscal year end to the interim balance sheet date and corresponding period in the prior year.
+Statement of Comprehensive Income and Cash Flow Statement For the period from the latest fiscal year end to the interim balance sheet date and corresponding period in the prior year.
 Shareholders’ Equity For the period from the latest fiscal year end to the interim balance sheet.
 Presentation of the corresponding period in the prior year is not required.